Our Hair & Beard Regimen [cut / style / product]

 As for hair care, I try to treat my hair minimally as I've found too much product tends to dry my hair out and gets it real fluffy which is notttt what I'm looking to do.
 For most of my life I thought I had to wash my hair every shower (so, every day), as part of the whole head-shoulders-knees-toes hygienic routine.
 Now that I'm a certified GayAdultMan I've learned that's definitely not necessary and wash my hair three times a week, which has totally helped keep my hair under control and not too dry or *fluffy*.

 I use just a small amount of generic tea tree shampoo followed by some scrubbing of my hair and face with Kalamazoo by Lush (and then rinsing, obvi).
 After I get out of the shower, I towel dry my hair to where it's just slightly damp.
 Then I use a few drops of Oi oil by Davines which helps weigh it down a bit, control the frizz, and add a bit of sheen.
 It also smells SO GOOD.
+Like one of those smells that you can’t really place but also can’t get enough of.
 The Oi oil is the most expensive part of my hair routine and costs around $23 for a 50 ml bottle.
 I'm cheap, yes it's true.

 Oh and about my "beard"???
 I shave my face every few days because my facial hair is a sad, sad story and no one needs to see what two weeks of growth looks like on me.
-K, next.
+I use Harry’s products to shave, just their 5 blade razor and eucalyptus shaving cream.
+I love it!

 Up top my daily routine is easy!
-The decision to go bald has definitely saved me a lot of time getting ready not having to go to all the lengths Beau does.
+The decision to go bald has definitely saved me a lot of time when getting ready to go out on the town (usually just to Target).
 I started realizing I was thinning on the crown of my head about five years ago, and it took me until last year to stop trying to hide it and just embrace the bald and bearded look.

 The actual act of shaving my head is a little time consuming, but I only need to do it once or twice a week.
 When I first started chopping it all off, I preferred going to a barber and having them shave my head for me (very helpful for those parts you can't really see), but at around $30 a trip I finally decided I could bite the bullet and learn to do it myself.
 I always make sure to shave my head right out of a very hot shower, or if I don't have the time, I soak a towel in hot water and wrap it around my head to soften my scalp and open up the hair follicles.
 Then I just apply shave gel (we're a Harry's household) and gently go at it the same way you would shave any other part of yourself.
 I make Beau double check that I've gotten all the spots I can't see before rinsing off in cold water and applying Perricone MD CBx for Men Soothing Post-Shave Treatment all over.